 - Fitting screws and wired bass remote in the box

-If you are looking for a car subwoofer with a built-in subwoofer that’s easy to install and provides deep bass, the Pioneer TS-WX300A is perfect.
-Compared to similar performing subwoofer, it also offers great value for the money.
+If you are looking for a car subwoofer with a built-in amplifier that’s easy to install and provides deep bass, the Pioneer TS-WX300A is perfect.
+Compared to similar performing subwoofers, it also offers great value for the money too.